 MOSTLY AI classifies these as Smart Select foreign key relationships.

-Column details tab, you can review how MOSTLY AI classified the database’s relationships and optionally configure how the Smart Select relationships will be rendered.
+Table details tab, you can review how MOSTLY AI classified the database’s relationships and optionally configure how the Smart Select relationships will be rendered.

 You can change this behavior by designating one or more columns of the parent table in a relationship as Smart Select columns.
-MOSTLY AI can then use these attributes to find appropriate matches with the entries in the child table of a relationship.
+MOSTLY AI can then use these attributes to find appropriate matches with the entries in the referring table of a relationship.
 This will result in a more accurate rendering of these relationships in the resulting synthetic database.

 These are two ways to designate Smart Select columns: